 I recently decided to revisit some of my old posts, brush them off and bring them out for some fresh air–a kind of spring cleaning.
 I found a few that I have now fluffed up or polished, but this one is screaming for immediate attention.

 As I write, I am sitting and watching Game 5 of the NBA finals–Cleveland Cavaliers v Golden State Warriors.
-The postseason with the advance of Cleveland and LeBron James has necessitated this postscript to “dominique et moi”.
-There, I wrote about my meeting with NBA legend and diabetes ambassador Dominique Wilkins on his visit to the health center where I worked.
+The postseason with the advance of Cleveland and LeBron James has necessitated this postscript to “Dominique et Moi”.
+There, I wrote about my meeting with NBA legend and diabetes ambassador Dominique Wilkins on his visit to the Health Center where I worked.
 (Yes, really!
 Did you miss that one?)

 The spot starts out with him sitting alone in his kitchen, eating a bowl of cereal with a box of Fruity Pebbles prominently displayed.
 The milk is in a plain, round, unmarked glass bottle.
 Just as he raises the spoon to his mouth, his zen moment is interrupted by a maintenance worker outside the window wielding a noisy leaf blower.
 LeBron leaves the table, miffed that his quiet moment has been disturbed–but not before five camera shots feature the Fruity Pebbles.
-A few more distractions pursue him until he finally finds solace in the quiet, obviously roomy and reclining back seat of his Kia.
+A few more distractions, including his kids playing with a ball, pursue him until he finally finds solace in the quiet, obviously roomy and reclining back seat of his very clean and crumb-free fancy Kia.

 Well, I do hope that these athletes heed some warning from Dominique.
 Not even the creme de la creme are immune from negative dietary impacts and diabetic consequences.
 Well, except maybe LeBron–because the way he plays, he likely is immortal.
 And, they should be mindful of the messages they embody through their endorsements.
-But, hey, what food is that his nemesis is hawking on his jersey?
+But, hey, what is that food that his nemesis is hawking on his jersey?
 Curry?
-You mean that the anti-inflammatory spice blend that may lower the risk of type 2 diabetes and that contributes to some spectacular shooting?
+You mean that anti-inflammatory spice blend that may lower the risk of type 2 diabetes and that contributes to some spectacular shooting?
 I wonder who is marketing that.